JeffeyL/LogisticsInventory/README.md

 # LogisticsInventory
 ## About the project
-This project was created for the Shopify intern challenge.
-It is an inventory management web app for a theoretical logistics company.
+This project is an inventory management web app for a theoretical logistics company.
 It has basic CRUD functionality, and also allows deletion comments and restoration as per one of the prescribed challenges.

 ## Built with
 - [Flask](https://flask.palletsprojects.com/en/2.0.x/)